 VAW-116 is one of 6 VAW squadrons located on the west coast under the cognizance of COMFITAEWWINGPAC.
 VAW had its early beginnings as a research development of project "Cadillac" at Massachusetts Institute of Technology at the end of World War II.
 The Navy continued this work in early 1948 by forming an Airborne Early Warning (AEW) department at one of the electronic training units in San Diego.
 Later that year this department was commissioned as VAW-1.
 A month later the name was changed to Composite Squadron Eleven (VC-11).
-VC-11 continued the work in the developing of the AEW concept, and in 1950 deployed detachments aboard aircraft carriers to provide both Anti-Submarine (ASW) and Airborne Early Warning protection to the fleet throughout the In July 1956, VC-11 became Carrier Airborne Korean conflict.
-Early Warning Squadron Eleven (VAW-11).
+VC-11 continued the work in the developing of the AEW concept, and in 1950 deployed detachments aboard aircraft carriers to provide both Anti-Submarine (ASW) and Airborne Early Warning protection to the fleet throughout the Korean conflict.
+In July 1956, VC-11 became Carrier Airborne Early Warning Squadron Eleven (VAW-11).
 Its missions were to provide all-weather Airborne Early Warning services to the fleet forces and shore warning nets.
-When E-1B's replaced TBM-3W's and AD4/5W's, VAW-11 became VAW-111 with a series of detachments each consisting of three E-1B's.
+When E-lB's replaced TBM-3W's and AD4/5W's, VAW-11 became VAW-111 with a series of detachments each consisting of three E-lB's.
 With the advent of the newer E-2A in 1964 and recognizing the complexity and responsibility of AEW support missions the Chief of Naval Operations directed that the E-2A detachments be commissioned as squadrons in their own right.
 On 20 April 1967 VAW-116 was commissioned and received the E-2B aircraft.
 Since then the VAW-116 "SUN KINGS" have completed three far east deployments as part of Attack Carrier Air Wing FIFTEEN and two while attached to Attack Carrier Air Wing NINE.
 VAW-116 was awarded the Commander Naval Air Pacific, Battle Efficiency Pennant "E" in February 1970, for the period July 1968 through December 1969 and again in March 1973 for the period July 1971 through December 1972.
 VAW-116 was the recipient of the coveted Chief of Naval Operations, Annual Aviation Safety Award for FY-72 and again for FY-73.
-Additionally, VAW-116 was awarded the Presidential Unit Citation for extraordinary performance of duty in action against the enemy in Southeast Asia in 1972.
-In July 1975, VAW-116 transferred to Attack Carrier Air Wing EIGHT.
+Additionally, VAW-116 was awarded . the Presidential Unit Citation for extraordinary performance of duty in action against the enemy in Southeast Asia in 1972.
+July 1975, VAW-116 transferred to Attack Carrier Air Wing EIGHT.
 Concurrently the VAW community including VAW-116 moved from Naval Air Station, North Island to Naval Air Station, Miramar.
-As a unit of CVW-8 the "SUN KINGS" saw duty in the North Atlantic in In 1976 VAW-116 again deployed aboard the USS NIMITZ (CVN-1975.
-68), for a Mediterranean cruise.
+As a unit of CVW-8 the "SUN KINGS" saw duty in the North Atlantic in In 1976 VAW-116 again deployed aboard the USS NIMITZ (CVN-68), for a Mediterranean cruise.
 The squadron transferred to Carrier Air Wing SEVENTEEN embarked in USS FORRESTAL (CV-59) in 1977 and deployed to the Mediterranean and North Atlantic in March 1978.

 VAW-116 then transitioned to the E-2C and made a Western Pacific/Indian Ocean cruise from 26 February to 15 October 1980 aboard USS CONSTELLATION (CV-64) in support of Iranian contingency operations.
 During this cruise the "SUN KINGS" saw 110 consecutive days at sea without a port call.
-Upon return to Naval Air Station Miramar, VAW-116 transitioned to the E-2C ARPS.
-They became a part of the CVW-2/USS RANGER (CV-61) team in July 1981 and deployed to the Western Pacific/Indian Ocean from 7 April to 18 October 1982.
-While embarked VAW-116 was the recipient of the Golden Tailhook Award.
-VAW-116 was the first west coast VAW squadron to deploy with the APS-125 Radar.
+Upon return to Naval Air Station Miramar, VAW-116 began preparation for transition to the E-2C ARPS.
+At the completion of transition, the "SUN KINGS" became the first west coast VAW squadron to operate the APS 125 Radar.
+VAW-116 was assigned to Carrier Air